Two Startup Lessons products. Different launch trajectories. Different engagement profiles. The side-by-side below covers the metrics that matter.

 Bootstrappers launched Aug 2021.
 Y Combinator Co-founder Matching launched Jul 2021.
 Both launched the same year, meaning they faced similar market conditions and competition levels.

-Pick Bootstrappers if you want the product with the larger community behind it; sustained discussion and active users are your priority; you need something that also covers News.
+Pick Bootstrappers if you want the product with the larger community behind it; sustained discussion and active users are your priority; you need something that also covers Newsletters.

 Pick Y Combinator Co-founder Matching if community size matters less to you than engagement depth.